 This is a one-year ACGME accredited clinical fellowship program designed to develop diagnostic expertise in surgical pathology, specifically endocrine, head and neck pathology for either academic or community settings.
 Of the approximately 58,000 surgical specimens per year processed by the Department, about 4,000 fall under endocrine, head and neck pathology.
 In addition, approximately 4,000 cytology specimens and 500 molecular diagnostic tests represent endocrine and head and neck lesions.
 The Department of Surgery’s Section of Endocrine/General Surgery, staffed by 4 surgeons, and Section of Otolaryngology with 8 surgeons, and the Endocrinology Sections of Internal Medicine and Pediatrics, staffed by over 20 endocrinologists, together make YNHH a tertiary center facility attracting a broad range of patients suffering from common to rare and unusual diseases.
 The scientific environment is particularly well suited to encourage translational research bringing advances in the basic sciences to clinical investigation.

-- Competency in diagnostic pathology of endocrine and head and neck disease including intraoperative and final diagnosis
+- Develop expertise in diagnostic pathology of endocrine and head and neck disease including intraoperative and final diagnosis

-- Ability to incorporate data from clinical, radiological, cytological, molecular and other ancillary studies into diagnostic work-up, prognostic prediction, staging and management of cancersp
+- Interpret and incorporate data from clinical, radiological, cytological, molecular and other ancillary studies in diagnostic work-up, prognostic prediction, staging and management of cancersp

 - Interpretation of various ancillary tests, including prognostic biomarkers

 - Clinical service rotations on both the EHN and General Surgical Pathology services, including “Hot-Seat” and Frozen Sections, oral and maxillofacial pathology, molecular pathology